janKekanSan/jankekansan.github.io/pages/poka/ale-li-nanpa-en.md

 Second, are computers going to keep getting better over time?

-You heard me say that places and people could be inside computers if the computer could know them completely.
+We know that places and people could be inside computers if the computer could know them completely.

-I also said that the computer can understand your whole brain if your brain is only in your head.
+I also said that the computer can understand your whole brain if your brain is real and you.

 But are computers good enough to do this?